cairo-book/cairo-book/src/ch04-01-what-is-ownership.md

 How does the type system ensure that the Cairo program never tries to write to the same memory cell twice?
 Consider the following code, where we try to remove the front of the array twice:

-//// CHANGEME
 ```rust,does_not_compile
 {{#include ../listings/ch04-understanding-ownership/no_listing_02_pass_array_by_value/src/lib.cairo}}
 ```

-In this case, we try to pass the same value (the array in `arr`) to both function calls.
+In this case, we try to pass the same value (the array in the `arr` variable) to both function calls.
 This means our code tries to remove the first element twice, which would try to write to the same memory cell twice - which is forbidden by the Cairo VM, leading to a runtime error.
 Thankfully, this code does not actually compile.
-Once we have passed the array, the variable is no longer usable.
+Once we have passed the array to the `foo` function, the variable `arr` is no longer usable.
 We get this compile-time error, telling us that we would need Array to implement the Copy Trait:

 ```shell
 error: Variable was previously moved.
 Trait has no implementation in context: core::traits::Copy::<core::array::Array::<core::integer::u128>>